stockphrase/no-silo/content/courses/writing-3/reading-notes.md

     ​4 **Rejection of social revision and pluralism**: Nilges argues that current cinema narratives reject any progressive or radical suggestions about pluralism, and the acceptance of others into the human family.
-Instead, there is a conservativism that harkens back to more traditional arrangements. (*I Am Legend* is used as an example).
+Instead, there is a conservatism that harkens back to more traditional arrangements. (*I Am Legend* is used as an example).